DHANUSH0186/DHANUSH0186/README.md

 - 👀 I’m interested in codeing and development
 - 🌱 I’m currently learning full stack development
 - 💞️ I’m looking to collaborate on full stack developer
-- 📫 To reach me mail me on dhanush.std79@gmail.ocm
+- 📫 To reach me mail me on dhanush.std79@gmail.com
+-Learning enthusiastic

 <!---
 DHANUSH0186/DHANUSH0186 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.